sourcegraph/lsif-test/README.md

     | `nextMoniker`             | `moniker`                  | `moniker`           | |
     | `packageInformation`      | `packageInformation`       | `moniker`           | |

-- Each vertex is reachable from a range vertex (*ignored: metadata, project, document, and event vertices*)
+- Each vertex is reachable from a range or document vertex (*ignored: metadata, project, document, and event vertices*)
 - Each range belongs to a unique document
-- No two ranges belonging to the same document overlap
+- No two ranges belonging to the same document improperly overlap
-- The inVs of each `item` edge belong to that document refered to by the edge's `document` field
+- The inVs of each `item` edge belong to that document referred to by the edge's `document` field